Vyral/brad-cohen/_posts/2020-03-09-never-before-have-we-seen-this-type-of-market.md

 With just 34 active listings, based on last year’s annual pace of sales, if there was no new inventory introduced to the market, we’d sell out in the *next month*.
 Rockingham County isn’t much different—they only have a two-month supply of homes.&nbsp;

 Speaking of unprecedented, let’s talk about rates.
-Last week, the fixed-rate mortgage for a 30-year fixed rate dropped down to 3%.
+Last week, the rate for a 30-year fixed-rate mortgage dropped down to 3%.
 The last time we even got close to this mark was in 2016, and back then we didn’t have the extreme disparity between buyers and sellers that we do now.&nbsp;

 {% include pullquote.html %}